askharley/askharley-blog/src/posts/07-what-is-recoil-exactly.md

 }
 ```

-Other components would now also be able to access the current value the `countState` atom and would receive updates and re-renders whenever they happened, regardless of what component updated the value.
+Other components would now also be able to access the current value of the `countState` atom and would receive updates and re-renders whenever they happened, regardless of what component updated the value.

 ### How do selectors work?